software-architects/software-architects-website/content/blog/2014/09/22/Profiling-of-DB-Related-C-Applications.md

 permalink: /blog/2014/09/22/Profiling-of-DB-Related-C-Applications
 ---

 <p>At BASTA 2014 I will do a <a href="http://www.software-architects.com/devblog/2014/09/21/BASTA-2014-C-Fitness" target="_blank">full-day C# workshop</a>.
 One of the topics will be profiling.
 In this blog article I share the code of my demo and describe the scenario I will cover.</p><p class="showcase">You can download the entire sample from <a href="https://github.com/rstropek/Samples/tree/master/ProfilingWorkshop" target="_blank">my GitHub Samples Repository</a>.</p><h2>The Scenario</h2><p>We want to develop a simple REST web API for searching customers in <a href="http://msftdbprodsamples.codeplex.com/" target="_blank">Microsoft's Adventure Works DB</a>.
-Imagine we first prototyped the underlying query in SQL Management Studio:</p>{% highlight javascript %}DECLARE @customerName NVARCHAR(50)
+Imagine we first prototyped the underlying query in SQL Management Studio:</p>{% highlight sql %}DECLARE @customerName NVARCHAR(50)
 SET @customername = 'Smith'

 DECLARE @AddressTypeID INT